bloomberg/chef-umami/README.md

 ## How does it Work?

-`ramsay` loads up one or more cookbooks in a `chef-zero` instance, executes the compile phase of a `chef-client`, and reads the run context to get a list of the resources that will be managed.
+`ramsay` loads up one or more cookbooks in a `chef-zero` instance, executes the compile phase of a `chef-client` run, and reads the run context to get a list of the resources that will be managed.

 **NOTE**: `ramsay` does not perform convergence.